 - Private mortgage insurance (PMI): If the value of your home falls below 80%, you’ll have to pay PMI.
 PMI costs between 0.5% to 1.0% of the total loan amount.
 So you need to be sure the benefits you stand to gain outweigh these costs.

-- You’ll have new mortgage terms: In some situations, taking out a new loan with new terms could be an advantage to you.
+- You’ll have new mortgage terms: In some situations, taking out a new mortgage loan with new terms could be an advantage to you.
 But if you already have a very low interest rate, this could work against you.
 Make sure you understand the terms and conditions before agreeing to anything.

 - Closing costs: When you refinance your home, you have to pay closing costs, which are the fees paid to finalize a real estate transaction.
-These costs are usually between 2% and 5% of the loan amount, so this will be thousands of dollars you’ll have to pay out of pocket.
+Closing costs are usually between 2% and 5% of the loan amount, so this will be thousands of dollars you’ll have to pay out of pocket.

 - Won’t fix bad financial habits: Using a cash-out refinance to pay down debt can be a smart decision.
 But it won’t help you if you rack that debt back up again.
 Make sure you work on improving your financial habits so you don’t stay stuck in a cycle of debt.

 - You put your home at risk: With a cash-out refinance, your home is used as collateral to guarantee the mortgage loan.
-So if you’re unable to make your monthly payments, you are in danger of losing your home.
+So if you’re unable to make your monthly mortgage payments, you are in danger of losing your home.